koorikla/umbrella-updater/readme.md

 ## use

-1. Clone this repository or create own `Chart.yaml` file
+1. Clone this repository (or create own `./charts/app/Chart.yaml` file and skip to step 4)

    ```shell
    git clone https://github.com/koorikla/umbrella-updater.git